By Brook Jones, UBC student

 One of the great things about living in residence is being close to friends and peers.
 But it can sometimes be a drawback.
 For example, everyone has their own standard of acceptable noise levels, which can vary depending on the day, time, and whether exams are happening.

 Realize that youâ€™re a member of an academic community.
 You need to respect your neighboursâ€™ noise level needs and they need to respect yours.
 If you can do that, and be willing to compromise, youâ€™ll definitely be able to make residence livable.

 Clean up your act

 Cleanliness is another area where respect is paramount.
-Youâ€™ll share a bathroom, hallways and lounge space.
-And each one of you has his or her own definition of acceptable cleanliness.
+Youâ€™ll share hallways, a lounge and, possibly, a room.
+And each one of you will have your own definition of acceptable cleanliness.
 Itâ€™s important to establish standards and cleaning responsibilities.
 With common areas itâ€™s simple:

 - Be tidy.

 - Donâ€™t let food rot in the fridge.

 - Clean your dirty dishes promptly.

 Housekeeping staff tidy common areas, but only the basics.
 You and your neighbours are all responsible for keeping these areas clean and tidy.
 Leaving a large mess might result in your floor being charged for the cleanup.